MagnusOpera/Terrabuild-Playground/README.md

 ![Docker Images](docs/docker-images.png)

 ### Deploy
 You can also deploy using Terraform (it's a fake local deployment).
+You can check deployment in file `src/deploy/deploy.log` and verify it's been updated if something change.
 ```
 terrabuild run deploy
 ```